In this section, you’ll learn:¶

 uxds_b = ux.open_dataset(grid_file, bkg_file)

-compute the analysis increments from the JEDI data assimilation¶
+Compute the analysis increments from the JEDI data assimilation¶

 JEDI updates the background atmospheric state (uxds_b